-Benchmarking Multi-Agent Reinforcement Learning in Power Grid Operations
+MARL2Grid-TR: A Multi-Agent RL Benchmark in Power Grid Operations

 Abstract

 Improving power grid operations is essential for enhancing flexibility and accelerating grid decarbonization.
-Reinforcement learning (RL) has shown promise in this domain, most notably through the Learning to Run a Power Network competitions, but prior work has primarily focused on single-agent settings, neglecting the decentralized, multi-agent nature of grid control.
-We fill this gap with MARL2Grid, the first benchmark for multi-agent RL (MARL) in power grid operations, developed in collaboration with transmission system operators.
-Built on RTE France’s high-fidelity simulation platform, MARL2Grid supports decentralized control across substations and generators, with configurable agent scopes, observability settings, expert-informed heuristics, and safety-critical constraints.
+Reinforcement learning (RL) has shown promise in this domain, most notably through the Learning to Run a Power Network (L2RPN) competition series, but prior work has primarily focused on single-agent settings, neglecting the often decentralized, multi-agent nature of grid control.
+We fill this gap with MARL2Grid-TR, the first multi-agent RL (MARL) benchmark for grid topology and redispatching, developed in collaboration with transmission system operators.
+Built on RTE France’s high-fidelity simulation platform, our benchmark supports decentralized control across substations and generators, with configurable agent scopes, observability settings, expert-informed heuristics, and safety-critical constraints.
 The benchmark includes a suite of realistic scenarios that expose key challenges, such as coordination under partial information, long-horizon objectives, and adherence to hard physical constraints.
 Empirical results show that current MARL methods struggle under these real-world conditions.
-By providing a standardized, extensible platform, MARL2Grid aims to advance the development of scalable, cooperative, and safe learning algorithms for power system operations.
+By providing a standardized, extensible platform, we aim to advance the development of scalable, cooperative, and safe learning algorithms for power grids.